 TCLA aims to foster a vast academic interest in Literature and Arts, and publishes a wide range of researches on Literature studies, Art theory, Culture and History of Arts and latest findings and achievements from experts and scholars all over the world.
 Each issue contains special subsections around specific subject areas.
 The aim of the thematic sections is to provide a viewpoint on a given issue and suggest new approaches or avenues of research.
 The preparation of a thematic section is entrusted to two members of the editorial staff, who jointly formulate the angle of approach to the theme.
 Except for the inaugural issue, there are 2 to 10 articles per section.
 Calls for contributions will be also published on the Journal's website and in newsletters sent through internet.
-Send a title, 300-word abstract, and a short bio to email@example.com by May, 2nd 2018.
+Send a title, 300-word abstract, and a short bio to email@example.com.

 NOTA BENE: TCLA uses double-blind review, which means that both the reviewer and author identities are concealed from the reviewers, and vice versa, throughout the review process.
 To facilitate this, authors need to ensure that their manuscripts are prepared in a way that does not give away their identity.